Monroe Osborn: Career

 Monroe Osborn was born in Brown County, Texas on July 15, 1887.
 He reportedly came to Oklahoma in 1890 and settled in Norman, Oklahoma, where he received his basic education through high school.
 He attended Oklahoma University for four years and University of Kansas for three years.

-On October, 1937, Major General Julian Larcombe Schley was named as Chief Engineer of the U.S. Army Corps of Engineers by President Franklin D. Roosevelt.
+In October 1937, Major General Julian Larcombe Schley was named as Chief Engineer of the U.S. Army Corps of Engineers by President Franklin D. Roosevelt.
 At the time, Schley was traveling in Oklahoma, inspecting some of the Corps' dam-building projects in Oklahoma and Texas.
 Rather than interrupting his schedule for an immediate ceremony in Washington, D. C. (where such events are normally performed, he made a short hop to Oklahoma City, where Monroe Osborn, then Chief Justice of the Oklahoma Supreme Court (OSC), administered the oath of office to him, in lieu of the President.
 Schley then continued on his planned inspection tour.